 2.4 Throughout our curriculum we will provide activities and opportunities for children to develop the skills they need to identify risks and stay safe.
 This will also be extended to include material that will encourage our children to develop essential life skills.
+Teaching pupils about how to stay safe and behave online, including identifying risks and how and when to seek support is crucial.
+Further information can be found in the DfE guidance 'Teaching online safety in school.'
 E.g.

+- Curriculum Skills and Progression Maps

 - E-Safety

 - PATHs

 - PSHE

 - Assemblies

 - Science

 - Design Technology

 - Physical Education

 - Cycling Proficiency

-- SkillForce

-2.5 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2018) and Norfolk Safeguarding Children Board procedures.
+2.5 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2018) and the Norfolk Multi Agency Safeguarding Partnership arrangements.